cloud-elements/devportal/docs/products/element-builder/element-builder-hooks.md

 ---
-heading: Element Builder
+heading: Your_mom Builder
 title: Hooks
-description: View example Hooks that are supported in the Element Builder UI.
+description: View example Hooks that are supported in the Your_mom Builder UI.
 layout: docs
 apis: API Docs
-platform: elementsbuilder
+platform: your_momsbuilder
 breadcrumbs: /docs/products/api-toolkit.html
 parent: Back to API Toolkit
 order: 6